andrewdavidmackenzie/flow/lib/flow_definition.md

 IO functions that interact with the system it's running on (like Haskell)?

 ### Value
-A static value of the specified type that is always available on an IO. name - the name of the value datatype - the type of the value value - it's value
+A value of the specified type that is available as an input to something else, or which can be written to for storage.

+name - the name of the value
+datatype - the type of the value value - it's value